a11yproject/a11yproject.com/src/announcements/lets-support-inert.md

 [HTML's `inert` attribute](https://html.spec.whatwg.org/multipage/interaction.html#inert) has great potential to make the web more accessible.
 Declaring `inert` on an element will remove its interactivity and make it unable to be focused.

+Update: The Open Prioritization initiative [chose <code>:focus-visible</code>](https://www.igalia.com/open-prioritization/#focuswebkit).
+Thank you to all of those who participated.

 ## The short version

 - Browser manufacturers often don’t prioritize accessibility-focused features.
 This includes supporting `inert`.